mofo7777/Stackoverflow/README.md

 # Stackoverflow
 All source codes I've provided on stackoverflow as an answer, usually under tags ms-media-foundation.
+Most of the source codes here are quick fixes to source code from people asking for help.
+So be careful, it's not necessarily the most appropriate way to do it.
+That just answers the question.
+It' s up to the user to improve the code.

 In the programs below, some values are harcoded, like video file path for example :